Always on

 STUN's alternative proposal

-Despite there being a statutory obligation under Welsh Government guidance to consider the cheapest and most effective solution available the project team has refused to consider this option.
+Despite there being a statutory obligation under Welsh Government guidance to consider the cheapest and most effective solution available, as well as solutions that maintain or make better use of existing infrastructure, the project team has refused to consider the STUN option.
 We have repeatedly asked the project to consider it - and now find that the only way to get them to do so is to submit our own planning application.

-Pembrokeshire Coastal National Park Authority have said that this will cost us £2,300.00 plus two additional consultant reports.
-We estimate that we need £3.500.00 to get it in.
+Pembrokeshire Coastal National Park Authority have said that this will cost STUN £2,300.00 plus two additional consultant reports.
+We estimate that we need £3.500.00 to complete the reports and submit the proposal.

 If we raise more than our target we will use the extra money to run community wide genuine consultation - something most residents do not feel has happened yet.